varungupta04/doc-proj/README.md

 This is a web application that helps doctors manage their patients and their practice.
 It is built on the MERN stack (MongoDB, Express, React, and Node.js).

 Features
-Patient management: The application allows doctors to view and edit patient records, schedule appointments, and send prescriptions.
-Practice management: The application allows doctors to track their appointments, manage their finances, and communicate with their patients.
-Research: The application allows doctors to access and share medical research.
 Getting Started
 To get started with this project, you will need to: